-By letter of 28 October 1981 the Council requested the European Parliament to deliver an opinion on the proposal from the Commission of the European Communities to the Council for a regulation concerning an exceptional food aid for the least developed countries.
+On 19 November 1981, pursuant to Rule 85 of the Rules of Procedure, the European Parliament referred back to the Committee on Development and Cooperation the motion for a resolution on the proposal from the Commission of the European Communities to the Council (Doc.
+1-676/81) for a regulation concerning an exceptional food aid for the least developed countries.